jdmonin/JSettlers2/doc/Readme.developer.md

 ## Setup instructions for JSettlers as an Eclipse project

-Written for Eclipse 3.6, should be applicable to other versions with minor changes.
-These instructions can be adapted to import JSettlers and its `build.xml` into other IDEs.
+Written for Eclipse 4.2 and Buildship 2, should be applicable to other versions with minor changes.
+These instructions can be adapted to import JSettlers and its `build.gradle` into other IDEs.

+- If your Eclipse's File -> Import dialog doesn't have a "Gradle" option:
+    - Help -> Eclipse Marketplace -> Search -> Find "buildship"
+      ("Buildship Gradle Integration, by Eclipse Buildship Project")
+        - Buildship 2.x runs on JDK 7 or newer, eclipse 4.2 or newer
+        - Buildship 3.x runs on JDK 8 or newer, eclipse 4.3 or newer
+    - Install
+    - If prompted to restart Eclipse, do so
-- Choose File -> New -> Project... -> Java -> Java Project from Existing Ant Buildfile.
+- Choose File -> Import -> Gradle -> Existing Gradle Project
-- Browse to jsettlers-2.x.xx-src/build.xml, select the "javac" task in target "compile".
+- Browse to the jsettlers git checkout's top-level directory (containing `build.gradle`)
-- Check the box "Link to the buildfile in the file system"
-- Hit Finish.
+- Hit Finish
+- Eclipse should import the project and do an initial build
 - Project -> Properties
     - Resource: Text file encoding: UTF-8
+    - Java Compiler:
+	    - Enable project specific settings
-    - Java Compiler: JDK compliance
+	    - JDK compliance
     	    - Compliance level: 1.6
     - OK
     	- If eclipse asks "Build the project now?", hit Yes
-- To add the `resources` directory:
-     - In the Package Explorer tree right-click the project name -> New -> Folder.
-In that dialog click Advanced, select the radio button "Link to alternate location (Linked Folder)", then Browse to `src/main/resources/resources`, click Finish.
-- To add the `test` directory and JUnit tests:
-     - In the Package Explorer tree right-click the project name -> New -> Folder.
-Click Advanced, select "Link to alternate location (Linked Folder)", Browse to `src/test`, click Finish.
-     - In Package Explorer expand the `test` folder and right-click `java` -> Build Path -> Use as Source Folder.
-- You'll need to run the `build` target once before you run JSettlers, to copy resources into `target` from `src/main/resources/`.
+- You may need to run the `assemble` or `build` gradle task once before you run JSettlers, to copy resources from `src/main/resources/`.

 Continue reading to see how to set up the builds and the run configs in Eclipse.
 A later section walks through the coding style expected for pull requests or